“To Lie Passive in His Hands.”

-I believe that this is why Jesus was able to sleep in the boat when the disciples were panicking during the storm.
+Jesus did not get much sleep throughout his ministry, but was able to sleep in a boat during a storm while his disciples panicked.
 Or how Peter could sleep, chained between two guards, or many men and women of faith, who faced certain death could rest before their execution.

 There are so many aspects I love in Spurgeon’s sermon, but of course poetry speaks to me the most.
 He quotes Madam Guyon (A French Mystic, and amazing Christian influence of her time).